What Are Emotions?

 What Are Feelings?

-The Differences Between Emotions and Feelings in a Nutshell
+One Viewpoint On The Basic Differences Between Emotions and Feelings

 Emotions are event-driven, while feelings are learned behaviors that are usually in hibernation until triggered by an external event.
 Unlike happiness for example (a feeling), joy (an emotion) involves little cognitive awareness—we feel good without consciously deciding to—and it’s longer lasting.
 Whereas happiness is usually induced by and dependent on outside conditions, joy is something we experience more deeply; it’s a state of being that’s not necessarily tied to external situations.
 While happiness is a state of mind based on circumstances, joy is an internal feeling that disregards circumstances.